 What is a run streak?
-We explain the delights and the dangers
+We consider the dangers and the joys

-A Run Every Day (RED) challenge, or run streak, is seemingly innocent but surprisingly vicious.
-It'll test you physically and mentally in new ways, whatever your experience
+A Run Every Day (RED) challenge, or run streak, is seemingly innocent but can be surprisingly vicious – it's bound to test you physically and mentally

-A run streak, or a Run Every Day (RED) challenge, is where a runner completes a daily run without fail.
-There is no minimum distance, though many runners create their own personal minimum, and there is no set number of days, though a 30-day or month-long RED challenge are amongst the most popular durations.
+One approach to steadily upping the mileage is a run streak, or a Run Every Day (RED) challenge.
+This where a runner completes a daily run without fail.
+Handily, where injury and endurance are concerned, there's no minimum distance, though many runners create their own personal minimum, and there is no set number of days, though a 30-day or month-long RED challenge are amongst the most popular durations.

-But is it good or bad for you?
+But is lacing up you trail running shoes and heading out every day it good or bad for you?
 Here are our top five dangers and delights that you can expect to encounter on a run streak:

 1. Getting overly ambitious

 If you are an experienced runner, take your average (be honest now!) weekly mileage and divide it by seven.
 This is a good starting point for working out your daily target.
-If you are a new runner, a one-mile target is the way to go.
+If you are a beginner that's just getting into trail running, a one-mile target is the way to go.
 Stick to one goal, and that goal is to run every day.
-To accomplish this, you want to make this as EASY as possible, not difficult.
+To accomplish this, you want to make this as easy as possible, not difficult.
 Just like hills are difficult by definition, so is the run streak, don’t make it harder than you need to as you are liable to set yourself up for failure.

 2. Failing to check your fuel gauge